 Common types of Reconstructive Plastic Surgery:

 - Reshaping of the nose (Rhinoplasty).
 This procedure should not be done until the nose has reached its adult size which is when a teen is about 15-16 years old.
-In some cases, rhinoplasty may be considered “cosmetic surgery” if there is no problem with now the nose functions (e.g., problems breathing).
+In some cases, rhinoplasty may be considered “cosmetic surgery” if there is no problem with how the nose functions (e.g., problems breathing).

 - Reshaping/resizing breast(s) (Breast augmentation).
 Surgery is usually done to treat teens with breast asymmetry (breasts that grow to very different sizes, where one breast is significantly larger than the other, usually more than 2-3 cup sizes different).
 Poland syndrome (a problem with chest growth and development due to missing or under-developed muscles on one side of the body) is one example of a cause for breast asymmetry.
 To treat breast asymmetry, the surgeon may use breast implants to help make both breasts the same size.
 Breast augmentation is also done if treatments for diseases like cancer require removal of the breast(s).
 Another common reason for breast surgery is the treatment of pain caused from very large and heavy breasts, called macromastia.
 A breast reduction surgery (removing breast tissue to make the breasts smaller) can help to treat pain from macromastia, but should be done only after a young woman’s breasts are done growing and developing.

-- Improving acne scars – (Microdermabrasion or laser surgery) Both of these procedures can be done to improve the appearance of scars caused from acne.
+- Improving acne scars – (Microdermabrasion or laser surgery) both of these procedures can be done to improve the appearance of scars caused from acne.

 Why might teens want to have plastic surgery?